dmotte/ansible-role-vbox-autostart/README.md

 ```

 Then place your inventory file (e.g. `hosts.yml`) inside the `tests` folder.

+Edit the `vars` section of the `tests/playbook.yml` file to match your scenario.

 Finally, you can **execute the playbook** against your host: